adamgalall95/Data-Eng-Job-Market/README.md

 # Job-Market-Insights

 ## Objectives
 In today's rapidly changing economic landscape, understanding market demand for job employment is crucial for both job seekers and employers.
-As industries evolve and new technologies emerge, so do the skills and roles in demand.
+As industries evolve and new technologies emerge, so do the skills.
-This project is dedicated to develping a ELT solution which utilises Azure data stack.
-The goal of this solution is provide Data Engineering job hunters in Australia with job market insights for better adaptability to changing market demands, and to broaden their applicantion pool.
+This project is dedicated to develping a ELT solution which utilises Azure data stack to deliver insights into Data Engineering job market in Australia.
+The goal of this solution is provide job hunters with insights for better adaptability to changing market demands, and to broaden their applicantion pool.

 ## Consumers of your data